learning-zone/javascript-basics/README.md

 **Painting the render tree**

-In this stage, the renderer tree is traversed and the renderer’s paint() method is called to display the content on the screen.
+In this stage, the renderer tree is traversed and the renderer\'s paint() method is called to display the content on the screen.
 Painting can be global or incremental (similar to layout):

 * **Global** — the entire tree gets repainted.